rafaelcattan/rafaelcattan.github.io/_posts/2025-12-05-forecasting.md

 ## Measuring Predictability

 One of the most standard ways of measuring how predicatable a time-series is through Coefficient of Variation (CoV).
-The idea is simple: compare the series' standard deviation to its mean: $CoV = \frac{\sigma}{\mu}$.
+The idea is simple: compare the series' standard deviation to its mean: $$CoV = \frac{\sigma}{\mu}$$.
 A value smaller than 0.5 should be considerd relatively smooth, $0.5<CoV<1$ can be considered unstable, whereas a $CoV>1$ can be considered quite unstable.

 For our series, this ratio if of about 0.36.
 This metric, however, is quite poor since it does not grasp any time-dependece of the series: that is the data distribution is simply considered as independent, with no attention to time-specific dimensions, such as seasonality, trend, or even order itself.
 A look at the series shows and $CoV$ can be misleading.

 A hands-on approach that considers time-specific structure is the Mean Absolute Scaled Error, formaly defined as :

-$\[
+$$
 \text{MASE} =
 \frac{\frac{1}{n}\sum_{t=1}^{n} \lvert y_t - \hat{y}_t \rvert}
 {\frac{1}{n-1}\sum_{t=2}^{n} \lvert y_t - y_{t-1} \rvert}
-\]$
+$$

 Simply put, this method highlights \it{how better (in the best scenario) is my model against the last observed value?}

-Since $y_t$ and $y_{t-1}$ are given, what we need to estimate is $\hat{y}_t$.
+Since $y_t$$ and $y_{t-1}$ are given, what we need to estimate is $$\hat{y}_t$$.
 One approach is to use a naive basis, such as the mean value of the series, the mean of the n past values, or as simple univariate estimate, like ARIMA.
 Estimating theses values for our problem I cound find: 8.8, 1.5 and 1.13, respectively.
 As it is standard, MASE values >1 are assumed to be tricky.

 But hang in there, we still have a lot of room to find out how far can we can in terms of forecasting the US unemployment rate.